 We may wish for our own spiritual journey to be void of suffering, in which case it is important to recall the words of Jesus: "If anyone would come after me, he must deny himself and take up his cross daily and follow me" (Luke 9:23).
-Letting go of our loved one's addiction while denying ourselves of temporary earthly pleasures during Lent aligns us with the will of God.
-Our awakening may not take place in one moment, but can be experienced through several instances of taking a new approach.
+Abstaining from our addictive behavior while denying ourselves of temporary earthly pleasures during Lent aligns us with the will of God.